-Normally, you need to have paid enough National insurance to be eligible for contributory ESA, and claims for contributory ESA for people in the ‘work-related activity group’ are limited to 12 months.
+You need to have paid enough National insurance to be eligible for contributory new-style ESA, and claims for contributory ESA for people in the ‘work-related activity group’ are limited to 12 months.
 If you are in the support group, contributory ESA is not restricted to 12 months.

-The amount of ESA that will be paid is determined through a fairly complicated set of requirements.
-The money you will receive depends on your capacity to work, your past National insurance contributions, how long you have been claiming and whether you are entitled to one or both of the types of payment – income-related and contributory benefits.
+The amount of ESA you may receive depends on your capacity to work, your past National insurance contributions, how long you have been claiming and whether you are entitled to one or both of the types of payment – income-related and contributory benefits.
 The payment can be backdated for up to three months and will continue until you are able to work or look for work.
 It is important to seek advice if you think that you are not getting the right amount of money.
 For more details see our page on care and mobility benefits.

 Both types of ESA are paid at a lower rate for the initial 13-week assessment period.
-Then for people who are still entitled, payment continues at the determined rate.
-People eligible for income-related ESA may also be entitled to other benefits such as help with housing costs and prescriptions.
+Then if you are still entitled, payment continues at the determined rate.
+If you’re eligible for income-related ESA or Universal credit you may also be entitled to other benefits such as help with housing costs and prescriptions.